 Most entering graduate students intend to earn a Ph.D. in physics.
-The program is designed to give a broad-base fundamental theoretical background beyond undergraduate level and a research experience that produces high-quality and novel work that is normally recognized by publication in peer-reviewed journals (or sometimes in patents).
+The program is designed to give students a fundamental theoretical background beyond that of undergraduate level and a research experience that produces high-quality and novel work that is normally recognized by publication in peer-reviewed journals (or sometimes in patents).

-Applicants are expected to have a bachelor’s degree in physics, with upper-division courses in electricity and magnetism, mechanics, quantum mechanics, thermodynamics, and mathematical methods.
+Applicants are expected to have a bachelor’s degree in physics or astronomy, with upper-division courses in electricity and magnetism, mechanics, quantum mechanics, thermodynamics, and mathematical methods.
 Students lacking some of these courses may be admitted provisionally and will be allowed to remedy the deficiencies by taking the appropriate courses at WVU.
-Graduate Record Exam (GRE) scores for the general test (verbal, quantitative, and analytical) are required.
-A GRE score for the physics subject test is not required, but may be submitted for consideration.
-It is encouraged for students with undergraduate degrees not in physics or astronomy, or students who believe that their undergraduate GPA does not reflect their physics knowledge.
 A TOEFL or IELTS score is required of students for whom English is not their native language (see here: https://graduateadmissions.wvu.edu/information-for/international-students ).

 To obtain a Ph.D. degree the student must complete the course, qualifier and research requirements.

-To be accepted as a candidate for the Ph.D., a student must pass both a written and an oral examination.
+To be accepted as a candidate for the Ph.D., a student must complete the core coursework and pass an oral examination.

-The oral examination is a presentation to the five faculty on the student’s doctoral committee in which the student reviews some published research that has been chosen by his or her faculty advisor.
+The oral examination is a presentation to the four faculty on the student’s doctoral committee in which the student reviews some published research that has been chosen by his or her faculty advisor.

 Research is the central focus of the degree and is directed by the faculty advisor.
 The candidate must submit a written dissertation that presents the results of the candidate’s individual investigation.
 After the faculty advisor has tentatively approved the dissertation, the student makes an oral presentation and defense of the dissertation before the five faculty on the doctoral committee.